 About the MLK Day Celebration

 In more recent times, acts of overt and covert racism have plagued America, sharing remnants of the country's climate during the Civil Rights Movement over 50 years ago.
-Eastern Michigan has been no exception, citing multiple incidents involving racist hate speech that have affected the hearts and minds of many in our community.
-Yet, this is not the first time Eastern Michigan University was riddled with racism leading to multiple student protests in many forms in past decades.
-It is once again in the hands of students, staff, faculty, administrators and community members to engage in dialog and take positive action to combat this climate and embrace a better future.
-The 2019 Martin Luther King Jr. Celebration theme of "We the People: Standing Against Injustice" captures the essence of the ongoing nature of our work.
+Eastern Michigan has been no exception, citing racist incidents that have affected the hearts and minds of many in our community over the years.
+It is in the hands of students, staff, faculty, administrators and community members to engage in dialogue and take positive action to combat this climate and embrace a better future.

 The movement for civil rights and social justice is far from over.
-It is our hope that this year’s events and discussions will encourage and galvanize each of us to continue to take action for change.
-Please join us as we explore, inform and inspire the entire EMU and wider community to engage in meaningful action as we strive to foster a more ideal and just society for all.
+It is our hope that this year’s events and discussions will encourage and galvanize each of us to continue to act for change.
+Please join us as we explore, inform, and inspire the entire EMU and wider community to engage in meaningful action in order to foster a more ideal and just society for all.